Archive for the ‘Zombies’ Category

 …before moving on to Glenn, Andrea, Rick Grimes, Merle Dixon and Theodore “T-Dog” Douglas, Carol Peletier, Hershel and Maggie Greene and finally Lori and Carl Grimes.

 Now I may not have stared down a horde of hungry zombies, but I have been through multiple war zones and natural disasters.
 I know how I react when being shot at, manhandled, detained by people whose language I do not speak or standing ankle deep in body parts.
-(And yes, for the record, I will gag and sometimes actually throw up when I find myself in the latter situation.)
-I have seen with my own eyes the best, and worst, come out of people during periods of supreme stress and adrenaline rushes.

 Team Grimes…protecting family